 - 1. Inspected written procedures for the processing of accruals and determined that the process for processing accruals was documented. - 2.
-For a selection of period-end accruals for goods and services provided or received, but not billed or invoiced for a selection of customer agencies, inspected customer agency approval of the Oracle entry and determined the accounting technician followed the instructions provided from the customer agency and the Oracle entry was reviewed and approved by a supervisory accountant and processed timely. - 3.
-For a selection of customer agencies, inspected manual journal entry template of the year-end payroll accrual data loaded into Oracle and determined the entries were imported successfully, reviewed, and posted to the general ledger. - 4.
-For a selection of quarters for a selection of customer agencies, inspected manual journal entry template of the non batch leave accrual data loaded into Oracle and determined the entries were reviewed and approved by a supervisory accountant. - 5.
-For a selection of months for a selection of customer agencies, inspected the reconciliation of revenue and expense accrual balances in the general ledger to the sub ledger detail and
+For a selection of period-end accruals for goods and services provided or received, but not billed or invoiced for a selection of customer agencies, inspected customer agency approvals of the Oracle entries and determined the accounting technicians followed the instructions provided from the customer agencies and the Oracle entries were reviewed and approved by supervisory accountants and processed timely. - 3.
+For a selection of customer agencies, inspected manual journal entry templates of the year-end payroll accrual data loaded into Oracle and determined the entries were imported successfully, reviewed, and posted to the general ledger. - 4.
+For a selection of quarters for a selection of customer agencies, inspected manual journal entry templates of the non batch leave accrual data loaded into Oracle and determined the entries were reviewed and approved by a supervisory accountant. - 5.
+For a selection of months for a selection of customer agencies, inspected the reconciliation of revenue and expense accrual balances in the general ledger to the subledger detail and determined that any differences noted were corrected by an accounting technician or accountant in a subsequent accounting period and that they were reviewed by a supervisor.

-- determined that any differences noted were corrected by an accounting technician or accountant in a subsequent accounting period and that the reconciliation was reviewed by a supervisor. - 6.
-For a selection of customer agencies, inspected their budget execution set-up in Oracle and determined the settings were set-up in Oracle and the active budget execution settings were annually reviewed with the customer agency. - 7.
+- 6. For a selection of customer agencies, inspected their budget execution settings in Oracle and determined the settings were input in Oracle by USB staff, reviewed by a supervisor for completeness and accuracy, and annually reviewed with the customer agency. - 7.
 Observed an ARC staff member attempt to enter a transaction identification number that already existed and noted Oracle issued an error message alerting the user of the duplication and automatically rejected the entry.